DhaineBr/BAT404_Final_Project/README.md

 # METHODS

 Sustainable Development Goal (SDG) 8, focuses on promoting sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all.
 Achieving SDG 8 requires addressing various challenges related to job creation, labor rights, economic productivity, and income inequality.
 Promoting decent work is essential for achieving sustainable development, reducing inequalities, and fostering inclusive economic growth.
 By prioritizing labor rights, fostering social dialogue, addressing informal employment, promoting gender equality, investing in education, supporting responsible business practices, and strengthening social protection, societies can create an enabling environment for decent work.
 Governments, employers, workers' organizations, and civil society must collaborate to implement these strategies, ensuring a brighter and more equitable future for all.
 By prioritizing decent work, we build the foundation for sustainable development and a more just and inclusive society.

+# EXPECTED OUTPUTS

+In furtherance of the Sustainable Development Goal (SDG) 8, the goal of this study is to provide a comparative analysis between regions that have similarities when it comes to most factors affecting economic growth, yet differ when it comes to un/employment rate.
+The researchers will identify the driving factors of those regions that has relatively more success in the workforce's progress.
+The pratices done in those regions will also be analyzed by the researchers in order to determine what practices will be the most suitable for battling unemployment in the Philippines.